-There is nothing like adversity to not only test one’s mettle but demands one to take stock of his/her life and the choices made and
+There is nothing like adversity to not only test one’s mettle but demands one to take stock of his/her life and the choices made and to see if/where one can do better.
+As a leader, adversity will either further burnish your leadership qualities or exposes you in ways that are most unflattering.

 When you’re surrounded by people who’d rather take their gun to church than tithes anything can happen.
 He may well be held hostage by a threat to his family or some such situation.
 Seems like something he can’t even share with his Democratic party colleagues.